luialbeto/luialbeto/README.md

 Passionate about social impact technology

 I'm a software developer.
 I graduated in Social Communication, Post-Graduated in Administration and coursing Master´s Degree in Innovation.
-🔭 I’m currently working in the BetFinal.
+🔭 I’m currently working as Full Stack Developer at Betfinal.

 Full Stack Developer